 Instead, use what we call a Presentation Impact Idea to better explain each bullet point.
 Pretend that your audience members are a jury.
 The bullet points are the statements that you are trying to prove.
 And the “Impact Ideas” are the pieces of evidence that prove that each statement is true.
 Below are some of my favorite items, but anything that answers the question, “How can I prove this bullet point to my audience?” will do.

 - Add a Personal Story or Example: Relay a quick story that occurred to actual people.
 These stories are solid proof that what you are saying is true because it happened before.
 The funny thing about stories is that most presenters avoid stories like the plague.
 But professional speakers use almost nothing but great stories to make their points.
 (That is why most speakers are boring and most professional speakers are interesting.)
 Going back to the jury analogy, a story about a personal experience is like an eye-witness testifying in court.

 - Quotes: A simple quote from an expert that you can remember will add a lot of credibility to your speech.
 By inserting a quote, you are borrowing credibility from another expert.
 To continue with the jury analogy, this is like bringing in an expert witness.

 Obviously, this is a very abbreviated version of our turn-key process to help people design speeches.
-If you want to get really good a designing and delivering presentations, you can purchase access to our Online Public Speaking Course or register for a seat in our in-person public speaking training sessions.
+If you want a complete guide to designing and delivering presentations or need help preparing your final draft, you have a couple of options.
+You can purchase access to our Online Public Speaking Course for a do-it-yourself type of process.
+Or you can register for a seat in our in-person public speaking training sessions if you want access to a personal presentation coach.
 Remember that the Online Course is also included in the tuition for our presentation classes, so if you attend a class, you get lifetime access to the online course.